jeem203/full-stack-open/part0/ex6-new-note-spa-diagram.md

 # Exercise 0.6 - New note in Single Page App diagram

-User creates a new note using the single-page version of the app.
+User creates a new note using the single-page version of the app at https://studies.cs.helsinki.fi/exampleapp/spa

 ```mermaid
 sequenceDiagram